Decaware-Technology/Guitar-Tuna/README.md

 # Mr. Pokebot
 Learn about Pokemons with him

-The zip file contains the data of the bot.
+The zip file contains the intents of the bot.